stemado/workshop1/README.md

 - Creating our own reusable library functions
 - Using constants in our app
 - Setting up our public directory for pages and other publicly-accessible assets
-- Generating a Profile file for Heroku
+- Generating a Procfile for deployment to Heroku
-- Generating a package.json file for Heroku
+- Generating a package.json file for deployment to Heroku
-- What the heck is this-project-command-prompt.bat?
-- Putting it all together with server.js
+- Putting it all together with server.js (or app.js, depending on your preference)
-- Using third-party Node modules
+- Installing and using third-party Node modules

 Now, let’s open the source code and start writing some of our own code!